-Let us stop a moment to read what the Scripture says of the origin of man.
-"And God said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.
-So God created man in His own image, in the image of God created He him; male and female created He them."
-"And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul [living creature]."
-2
+Let us stop a moment to read what the Scripture says of the origin of man:

+26 And God said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creeps upon the earth.

+27 So God created man in His own image, in the image of God created He him; male and female created He them.

+7 And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul [living creature].

 Like the beasts, he was taken from the ground.
 He is but "dust and ashes."
-He cannot boast at all, not even over the beasts that are placed under him; for it is simply by the power of God, who can make of the same clay a vessel unto honour and one unto dishonour, that he is any different from them.
+He cannot boast at all, not even over the beasts that are placed under him; for it is simply by the power of God, who can make of the same clay a vessel unto honor and one unto dishonor, that he is any different from them.
 The earth is the source whence all animate creatures spring.
-"All are of the dust, and all turn to dust again."
-After death and decomposition the dust of the prince cannot be distinguished from the dust of the pauper, nor even from that of his dog.
-If at the last he does not share the fate of the beasts, and go into oblivion, it is only because he has had humility enough to accept the wisdom that comes from God; for "man that is in honour, and understandeth not, is like the beasts that perish."
-"Oh, why should the spirit of mortal be proud?"